Trauma Course - Prato Masterclass Series

-The Trauma Masterclass offers an in-depth exploration of trauma care from pre-hospital to in-hospital settings.
-This four-day program provides opportunities to develop both theoretical knowledge and practical skills.
+The Trauma Masterclass Course, offers an in-depth exploration of trauma care, from pre-hospital to in-hospital settings.
+This program provides opportunities to develop both theoretical knowledge and practical skills.
+Through highly interactive sessions, participants will delve into the nuances and controversies of trauma care.
+The diverse perspectives presented by our Faculty will help you cultivate a system-wide approach to delivering care to this complex patient group.

 WHO SHOULD ATTEND?